Champions of the Flyway!

 The answer to which was a lot.
 Within about twenty minutes, in no particular order, I'd a Dusky Warbler, three Red-breasted Flycatchers and two Yellow-browed Warblers all calling regularly and seemingly in reaction to each other, like a mixtape of scarce target species - a joy!
 Very close views of the Dusky (camera-evading) and Flycatchers (camera-loving) followed, and I had the pleasure of soaking up this little corner of scarce before eventually heading back for lunch.

-With a couple of hours in the afternoon to kill before an evening's nocturnal survey work on the Humber, I opted for Bempton (good fun, this coastal Bingo), where a brief shower on arrival held a little promise - and soon delivered, when a flash of bright green and lemon-yellow turned out to be a slightly heartbeat-skipping Wood Warbler (above); not what i was expecting, but very welcome, as was another blythi-type Lesser Whitethroat (below) nearby.
+With a couple of hours in the afternoon to kill before an evening's nocturnal survey work on the Humber, I opted for Bempton (good fun, this coastal Bingo), where a brief shower on arrival held a little promise - and soon delivered, when a flash of bright green and lemon-yellow turned out to be a slightly heartbeat-skipping Wood Warbler (above); not what i was expecting, but very welcome, as was another eastern-type Lesser Whitethroat (below) nearby.

 A hugely enjoyable couple of days birding in some of my favourite spots, with lots of quality birds and relaxed, peaceful opportunities.
 Perfect.